 What type of tone should you strive for in your admissions essay?

-Let’s start with the issue of confidence.
+Let’s start with confidence.

-1. When you describe your skills and qualifications, do so with self-assurance.
+- When you describe your skills and qualifications, do so with self-assurance.
 Don’t diminish or hide your contribution – and don’t sound uncertain of yourself.

-2. At the same time, focus on showing what you did, how you contributed, and what you learned from it, instead of simply making unsupported statements.
+- At the same time, focus on showing what you did, how you contributed, and what you learned from it, instead of simply making unsupported statements.
 For example, instead of just saying “I have strong communication skills,” illustrate those skills in action: “As a research assistant, I met regularly with all members of the research team and made formal presentations of my findings each week.”

-5. Remember what you’re interested in.
+- Remember what you’re interested in.
 What truly attracts you to this program?
 Highlight your real enthusiasm, and let your confidence shine.

 - Back up your assertions with illustrations and details.

 - Watch out for words that weaken your position by making you sound uncertain.

 - Find the source of your confidence: the reasons you’re applying to the program in the first place.

 The negative flip-side of confidence is arrogance.
 It is an application killer and a quality you must avoid.